Voultapher/Presentations/cppcon2017WebService/present.md

 - First we create a new WebSocket.
 - Set it's binary type to arraybuffer and then add our EventListeners.
 - A WebSocket connections usually has 3 event types.
-- `open`, the event triggered once the http request upgrade, and handshake were successful.
+- `open`, the event triggered once the HTTP request upgrade, and handshake were successful.
-- `message`, the event triggered each time the server sends a message
+- `message`, the event triggered each time the server sends a message.
-- `close`, the event triggered by the either the server sending a close frame, or a failed ping pong request. >>
+- `close`, the event triggered by either the server sending a close frame, or a failed ping pong request. >>

 ---